vovapolu/ensime.github.io/learning_scala.md

 ## Learn

-We strongly recommend reading [Programming in Scala (Odersky/Spoon/Venners)](http://www.artima.com/shop/programming_in_scala_3ed) to learn the language, followed by [Functional Programming in Scala by Chiusano/Bjarnason](https://www.manning.com/books/functional-programming-in-scala), aka "the red book".
+We strongly recommend reading [Programming in Scala (Odersky/Spoon/Venners)](http://www.artima.com/shop/programming_in_scala_3ed) to learn the language.

+Followed by [Functional Programming in Scala by Chiusano/Bjarnason](https://www.manning.com/books/functional-programming-in-scala), aka "the red book".

-TODO: when scalanator has its intro course, link to it from here as an alternative to reading the book
+Before installing any software, you can complete exercises online at [scala-exercises.org](https://www.scala-exercises.org/).

 ## Install

-1. Scala runs on the [Java Virtual Machine (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine).
+1. **Install Java**: Scala runs on the [Java Virtual Machine (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine).
 Prefer free/libre [OpenJDK](https://en.wikipedia.org/wiki/OpenJDK) to proprietary versions of Java.
 You should be able to install OpenJDK using your system package manager:
   * `sudo pacman -S openjdk8-src` ([ArchLinux](https://wiki.archlinux.org/index.php/java))
   * `sudo apt-get install openjdk-8-source` ([Debian](https://wiki.debian.org/Java/))
   * [Zulu Java](http://www.azul.com/downloads/zulu/) for all other systems
-2. (Optional) If you anticipate using multiple versions of Java, install [jenv](http://jenv.be).
-3. The Scala Build Tool (SBT) will install everything you need for a project (including Scala itself), as it manages transitive dependencies via `~/.ivy2`.
+2. **Install SBT**: The Scala Build Tool (SBT) will install everything you need for a project (including Scala itself), as it manages transitive dependencies via `~/.ivy2`.
 Until sbt 0.13.13 is released, we recommend that you add the executable [`paulp/sbt-extras`](https://raw.githubusercontent.com/paulp/sbt-extras/master/sbt) shell script to your `PATH`.
 Windows users should use the [Lightbend sbt installer](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Windows.html) and may need to [take additional steps](https://github.com/ensime/ensime.github.io/issues/40) in some circumstances.
+3. (*nix only, Optional) **Install jenv**: If you anticipate using multiple versions of Java, install [jenv](http://jenv.be).

-## Exercises
+## First Project

 If a volunteer would like to pad out the following, that'd be great.
 Until then, try [Daniel Spiewak's "Getting Started in Scala" guide](https://gist.github.com/djspiewak/cb72c41ac335a3a9b28b3307be04aa43)

-1. checkout a basic tutorial project (maybe 99 problems, or 47 degrees)
+1. checkout a basic tutorial project, e.g. [99 problems](https://github.com/rabbitonweb/99-scala-problems) or [scalania](https://github.com/jaceklaskowski/scalania)
-2. start sbt and cheatsheet of basic commands
+2. start sbt and cheatsheet of basic commands (for now, try [sbt common commands](http://www.scala-sbt.org/0.13/docs/Running.html#Common+commands))
-3. hello world in the editor without ensime
+3. hello world in the editor without ensime (e.g. [/editors/emacs/scala-mode](/editors/emacs/scala-mode))
-4. start ensime server
+4. start ensime server, for now read [Getting Started](/getting_started)
-5. learning resources: scalanator, coursera